 What it tests: Reasoning skills, college readiness

 Section breakdown: Reading, Writing & Language, Math, Essay (Optional)

 SAT Subject Tests

-Unique to the SAT are the Subject Tests.
-These are additional, optional tests that focus in on a particular subject.
+Subject Tests are unique to the SAT.
+These are additional, optional tests that focus on a particular subject.
 There are twenty tests total, within the following categories: Math, Science, English, History, and Languages.
 So even though the SAT itself doesn’t test Science, you could still take a Subject Test in Physics or Chemistry.
 If you know which major you want to study, taking a Subject Test in that area can give you kudos points.

-What does it test: Academic knowledge of certain subjects
+What it tests: Academic knowledge of certain subjects

 Section breakdown: Varies per test

 The ACT may be the younger of the two main entrance exams, but it is the more popular option.
 The ACT format and content is much more similar to the material you learned in school.
 The questions are more straightforward.
 Students who favor math and science classes tend to favor the ACT, as those two sections are given more emphasis than on the SAT.